opendatahub-io/distributed-workloads/Quick-Start-ODH-V2.md

     memory: 2Gi
 ```

 NOTE: The above resources are just for the infrastructure pods.
-To be able to run actual workloads on your cluster you will need additional resources based on the size and type of workload.
+To be able to run actual workloads on your cluster you
+will need additional resources based on the size and type of workload.

 ### OpenShift and Open Data Hub

-This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub (ODH) installation on your cluster.
+This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub (ODH) installation with version **~2.Y** is present on your cluster.
 More information about ODH can be found  [here](https://opendatahub.io/docs/quick-installation/).
 But the quick step to install ODH is as follows:

-   - Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `Open Data Hub Operator` and install it with the default settings.
-(It should be version 1.Y.Z which you get from the default `rolling` channel)
+   - Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `Open Data Hub Operator` and install it using the `fast` channel.
+(It should be version 2.Y.Z)

 ### CodeFlare Operator

 The CodeFlare operator must be installed from the OperatorHub on your OpenShift cluster.

-- Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `CodeFlare Operator` and install it with the default settings
+The default settings will
+suffice.

 ### NFD and GPU Operators